LabOrchestrator/LabOrchestrator-Documentation/basics/basics.md

 In this project we use minikube for development.

-### Helm, Krew, KubeVirt, Virtctl and Rancher
+### Helm, Krew, KubeVirt Virtctl and Rancher
 **Helm** is a package manager for Kubernetes. **Krew** is a package manager for kubectl plugins. **KubeVirt** enables Kubernetes to use virtual machines instead of containers.
 And **Virtctl** is a kubectl plugin to use KubeVirt with kubectl.
 Virtctl adds some commands for example to get access to a VMs console.

 There is a tool called Containerized Data Importer (CDI) that is designed to import Virtual Machine images for use with KubeVirt. [@kubevirtcdi]

 Rancher is an Web UI for Kubernetes, that can display all running resources and allows an admin to change them and create new.
+Maybe this is worth a look.

 ## Web-Terminal Tools
 There are several tools available to get access to a terminal over a website.
 Gotty, wetty and ttyd are examples of this.
 These tools start a terminal session and then allows a user to access this session over a website.